liuzan-info/PhosMap/README.md

 <img src="https://img.shields.io/github/license/liuzan-info/PhosMap">

 # PhosMap
-A Webserver for Comprehensive Analysis of Quantitative Phosphoproteomics
+A docker image-based tool to accomplish one-stop interactive analysis of quantitative phosphoproteomics.
 <img src="www/main.svg" width = 70%>

 ## Brief Description
-PhosMap is a user-friendly webserver that enables users to accomplish one-stop phosphoproteomics data analysis, including data preprocessing and six analysis modules (dimension reduction analysis, differential expression analysis, time course analysis, kinase activity prediction, phosphorylation motif enrichment analysis and survival analysis).The online version can be linked from here: https://bio-inf.shinyapps.io/phosmap/.
+PhosMap supports multiple function modules for full landscape of phosphoproteomics data analyses including quality control, phosphosite mapping, dimension reduction analysis, time course analysis, kinase activity analysis and survival analysis.
+Various of publication ready figures and tables could be generated via PhosMap.
+We provided a downloadable R package for local customized analysis of massive data in the R shiny environment deploying on the Docker upon the Windows, Linux, and Mac system.

+We provide a demo server at https://bio-inf.shinyapps.io/phosmap/.
+This server is single-thread and of low-level hardware, we do recommend users to analyze the data using the demo server with small data sets.
+An upgraded hardware is necessary, according to the possible computational cost of the data, to reach the potential of PhosMap.

 ## How to install
 There are two different ways to launch PhosMap: